virejdasani/BioGPT/README.md

-BioGPT a Large Language Model for Biomedical Text Generation
+BioGPT is a Large Language Model for Biomedical Text Generation